molecula/documentation/data-ingestion/cloud/streaming/tutorials/_posts/2022-03-31-csv-tutorial.md

 ---

-This tutorial will break down into steps how to load a CSV file into FeatureBase using an ingest endpoint, but if you'd rather look at the finished tutorial, please see the full source code at the bottom of this article.
+This tutorial will break down into steps how to load a CSV file into FeatureBase using a streaming source, but if you'd rather look at the finished tutorial, please see the full source code at the bottom of this article.

 ## Configuring account credentials and files

 Before we begin, it's always a good idea to make sure you have all the credentials and configuration parameters you need so that you aren't searching halfway through and lose train of thought.
 For this tutorial we'll need:

-* A CSV file to use, as well as the field names in that CSV file
+* A CSV file to use, as well as the field names in that CSV file.

 * A working python3 environment to run this code and install required packages

 * FeatureBase Cloud credentials

-* An existing Cloud ingest endpoint
+* The endpoint to an existing Cloud ingest endpoint